Globalising Sukuk: Diversifying Investment with Price-Competitive, Ethical Assets

 Hitesh Asarpota, Managing Director, Emirates NBD Capital

 Sukuk – sharia-compliant bonds – may have risen to prominence in majority-Muslim countries over the past two decades, but their appeal has clearly gained momentum among a diverse group of stakeholders – and for good reason.
-These instruments offer borrowers ethical, price-competitive ways of diversifying their investments and raising new capital, just some of the reasons why global sukuk issuance has spiked in recent years – surpassing USD48bn in the first half of 2017 alone, according to data from Bloomberg.
+These instruments offer borrowers ethical, price-competitive ways of diversifying their investments and raising new capital - just some of the reasons why global sukuk issuance has spiked in recent years.

 For governments in particular, this need has become much more urgent following years of increased global market volatility and political uncertainty that, despite our best hopes, doesn’t appear to be dissipating anytime soon.